 Previously you could tag an item with a store name / price on a shopping list to remember a good offer you want to take advantage of.
 When ordering online, you shopping list is still your place to put what you need to buy.

 You may choose to browse the online offers, and swipe to add them to your shopping list tagged with store and price.
 Or even more clever, you may filter online offers only your show offers matching your shopping list contents.
 Again swipe to mark an item with store / price on your current list.

 When you’ve got items on your shopping list marked with a store that offers online shopping, a checkout button appears as a subtotal line at the bottom of the shopping list.

 Tap checkout to get a preview of your order.
 If it looks ok and the ordered sum is above the minimum purchase limit set by the retailer, you can submit your order.
-The first time, set up the delivery address.
+The first time, you need to set up your delivery / invoicing address.
+In addition, if you are going to pickup the order and the seller has several branches, you will also need to select the branch and time for pickup.
 After that, you may order using just 1 click.

 Payment & delivery

 Once the retailer has received your order, accepted it* and begun processing of it, you will get a payment request from the retailer using a payment method used by the retailer.
 Normally, the retailer will use an electronic payment app for this (PayPal, MobilePay, Swish etc).
 After payment is completed, the order is delivered directly to the specified address by the retailer or a delivery company.
 Grosh is just a marketplace that lets buyers and seller connect, we’re not handling payments nor are we involved in any order handling.

 - Forgot your glasses?
 Just put phone horizontally to get bigger text

 - If you share the app to friends, you earn credits**